yezi-qwq/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 |E810-C         |4.20 0x8001784e 22.0.9  |
 |Intel XXV710   |6.02 0x80003888         |

+**Note**:

-**Note**: With AMD servers/desktop machines with PCIe 5.0 we have only used E810 cards.
+- With AMD servers/desktop machines with PCIe 5.0 we have only used E810 cards.
+- If you are using Mellanox NIC, please be aware that DPDK can't bind the NIC as vfio-pci.
+Instead it must be bind with mlx driver.

 PTP enabled switches and grandmaster clock we have in are lab: